tbpgr/git_cloner/README.md

 ~~~

 ## Direct Usage
-if you want to use GitCloner directry in your ruby logic, you can use like this sample.
+if you want to use GitCloner directly in your ruby logic, you can use like this sample.

 ~~~ruby
 require 'git_cloner_core'